farkkilab/SNParray_ovaHRDscar_QC/README.md

 ## Outputs

+### Intermediate files

-Firstly in the second block of the script, the LogR and BAF files will be proccesed to only select autosomes and sort them by position.
+In the second block of the script, the LogR and BAF files will be proccesed to only select autosomes and sort them by position.
 The next two files will be generated that will be input for ASCAT:
 1. BAF_samples_autosomes.txt
 2. LogRratio_samples_autosomes.txt